-For the past three years I have applied the Session Musician’s Approach (a didactic and ethnographic methodology that puts improvisation of a band leader/teacher/researcher with his interlocutors at the centre of data acquisition/learning, the result being a collaborative performance that conjoins the implicit and explicit knowledge and faculty of all participants; Schoer 2014) in the context of different learning environments.
+For the past four years I have applied the Session Musician’s Approach (a didactic and ethnographic methodology that puts improvisation of a band leader/teacher/researcher with his interlocutors at the centre of data acquisition/learning, the result being a collaborative performance that conjoins the implicit and explicit knowledge and faculty of all participants; Schoer 2014) in the context of different learning environments.
 I have worked with adolescents, prison inmates, long-term unemployed people and refugees, in short, people whose social integration for various reasons called for improvement.

 Starting from sound educative applications inspired by clairaudience practices of Schaferian coinage I have conducted ear cleaning exercises, sound walks, radio drama productions, musical compositions and acousmatic installations.
 We have identified the soundscape and its rhythms in work and life, and we have tried to find our own groove in all of this, in order to root the individual expression and identity of all participants in the collective experience of “jamming” as a group of people who have come together from very different contexts but were bound by a common goal: to find a way (back) to personal dignity and into a society that they had lost or not yet established their accepted place in.